luyadev/luya.io/docs/guide/admin/jwtspa.md

     /**
      * Returns the currently logged in JWT authenticated user.
      *
-     * > This method requires authentification.
+     * > This method requires authentication.
      *
      * @return User
      */